RESEARCH STARTER

 Scientific Evidence

 Sleep deprivation.
 A double-blind, placebo-controlled study that enrolled twenty US Marines suggests that tyrosine can improve mental alertness during periods of sleep deprivation.
 In this study, the participants were deprived of sleep for a night and then tested frequently for their alertness throughout the day as they worked.
-Compared to placebo, ten to fifteen grams of tyrosine given twice daily seemed to provide a “pick-up” for about two hours.
-Similar benefits were seen with two grams of tyrosine daily in a double-blind, placebo-controlled trial of twenty-one military cadets exposed to physical and psychological stress.
+Compared to placebo, 10 to 15 grams of tyrosine given twice daily seemed to provide a “pick-up” for about two hours.
+Similar benefits were seen with 2 grams of tyrosine daily in a double-blind, placebo-controlled trial of twenty-one military cadets exposed to physical and psychological stress.

 Safety Issues